FREYJA: Efficient Join Discovery in Data Lakes: Introduction

-The epitome of such a scenario are \textit{data lakes} \cite{DBLP:journals/pvldb/NargesianZMPA19, DBLP:journals/tkde/HaiKQJ23}, large-scale and heterogeneous repositories where numerous stakeholders dump their data.
-The properties of data lakes respond to the limitations of traditional data storage systems, as their centralized and costly processing model centered around structured data is not suitable for modern data processing.
-Nonetheless, this new paradigm raises several challenges for the application of data discovery in such a context.
-First, data lakes are characterized by \textbf{data heterogeneity}, both with regards to semantic diversity (i.e. large variety of disparate topics or domains) as well as syntactic variability (e.g. large differences on the number of attributes, their values or their cardinalities \cite{DBLP:journals/tkde/HaiKQJ23}).
-Second, data lakes contain a \textbf{massive number of datasets}, typically not large in cardinality, but with a substantial number of columns.
+Data discovery involves navigating vast data sources to find relevant datasets and their relationships \cite{DBLP:conf/icde/FernandezMQEIMO18, BogatuFP020}, making it a vital step in the Data Science pipeline for applications like search and data augmentation \cite{DBLP:conf/sigmod/Fan00M23}.
+This is particularly important for data-driven organizations, which rely on \textit{data lakes} \cite{DBLP:journals/tkde/HaiKQJ23,DBLP:journals/pvldb/NargesianZMPA19}, where they centralize the storage of their data assets (i.e., any dataset potentially relevant to the organization's data analysts) to promote accessibility and reusability.

-These two characteristics originate from the fact that data lakes store data that comes from a myriad of independent stakeholders, whose generated datasets present properties unique to the domain they belong to.
-These unique features render classical data discovery solutions relying on integrity constraints (e.g., PK-FKs \cite{jiang2020holistic}) infeasible and ineffective.
-Thus, in sight of the abovementioned challenges, we study the problem of data discovery tasks in data lakes.
-More precisely, we focus on computing rankings of joinable attributes, a topic of major interest for the data management community \cite{DBLP:conf/sigmod/BalazinskaCAFKS20,DBLP:journals/sigmod/AbadiAABBBBCCDD19}.
-The possibility to rank potential joins is crucial in data lakes, as if no automatic ranking is implemented, the end-user is faced with too many potentially joinable pairs of attributes, which is overwhelming to validate manually.
+Data discovery on data lakes presents several challenges.
+First, data lakes are characterized by \textbf{data heterogeneity}, including semantic diversity (disparate topics) and syntactic variability (differences in attributes, values or cardinalities) \cite{DBLP:journals/tkde/HaiKQJ23}.
+Second, data lakes contain a \textbf{massive number of datasets}, typically not large in cardinality but with a substantial number of columns.
+These two characteristics arise from the fact that data lakes store data coming from a myriad of independent stakeholders, whose generated datasets present properties unique to the domain they belong to.
+These distinctive features render classical data discovery solutions that rely on integrity constraints (e.g. PK-FKs) infeasible and ineffective.
+Thus, in sight of the above-mentioned challenges, we study the problem of data discovery tasks in data lakes.
+More precisely, we focus on computing rankings of joinable attributes.
+The problem is defined as follows: given a \textit{query column}, our aim is to discover\textit{ high-quality joins} with columns in the data lake, where a high-quality join produces a semantically rich dataset.
+Materializing these joins provides downstream applications with an extended set of features from the data lake.